Top 5 High-Paying Remote Tech Jobs in 2024

 Showcase remote work skills, keep your portfolio updated, and highlight any relevant experience in your resume.

-Is it harder to land a remote tech job than an onsite one?
+Is it harder to land a remote IT job than an on-site one?